roadwarriorslive/Pipulate/README.rst

     Juuuupyter!

 I used to be an amateur (very amateur) magician.
 You know, it's all the same feeling for me; magic, art and coding...
-3 sides of an enternal golden braid... and a bit of performance art and decent salary-hunting.
+3 sides of an eternal golden braid... and a bit of performance art, the constant hunt for a good paying gig, and getting down an bunch of cool new moves that will serve you for a few years until they stop working.
+Well, this pandas trick has got quite a few good years ahead of it as it replaces SQL as the ad hoc data langua franca du jour— and that ain't no fad.
+Legit bandwagon here that's perfect for SEO's, so ya had better get a jumpin.
+If you weren't a data-tech before, you are one now.

 Once you can manipulate Pandas DataFrames, you have super-powers and are no longer an SEO.
 Your bullshit will smell more like statistically convincing